apache/directory-fortress-commander/README-SECURITY-MODEL.md

 }
 ```

-- For more on how ARBAC checks work: [Apache Fortress Rest Security Model](https://github.com/apache/directory-fortress-enmasse/blob/master/README-SECURITY-MODEL.md)
+- For more on ARBAC checking: [Apache Fortress Rest Security Model](https://github.com/apache/directory-fortress-enmasse/blob/master/README-SECURITY-MODEL.md)
-- By default, the ARBAC checking is disabled in the Apache Fortress Web runtime.
+- By default, ARBAC is disabled in the Apache Fortress Web runtime.
 - To enable, add the following to fortress.properties:

  ```